 For centuries, dogs have assisted humans with farm work.
 There are a lot of dog breeds that adjust well to living in a rural countryside setting.
 But some dogs have been bred specifically to thrive doing farm work, whether herding livestock, protecting the farm and its inhabitants, exterminating vermin, or helping with other tasks.

-Below are ten dogs breeds that are considered a good match for farm life.
+Here are 10 dog breeds that are considered a good match for farm life.

 01 of 10

-They have the natural terrier prey drive and make excellent vermin catchers, but they're also keen protectors of their patch and, with the right training, can help drive livestock.
+The Airedale terrier is the largest of all the terrier types, traditionally bred to work as versatile, all-around farm dogs.
+Airedales have the natural terrier prey drive and make excellent vermin catchers, but they're also keen protectors of their land.
+With the right training, they can help to drive livestock.